rust-lang/rust/text/0000-variadic.md

 `libc` to provide additional implementations of the `VaArg` trait.
 Nothing outside of `core` should define any implementation of `VaArg`.

-Note that extracting an argument from a `VaList` follows the platform-specific rules for argument passing and promotion.
-In particular, many platforms promote any argument smaller than a C `int` to an `int`.
-On such platforms, extracting the corresponding type will extract an `int` and convert appropriately.
+Note that extracting an argument from a `VaList` follows the C rules for argument passing and promotion.
+In particular, C code will promote any argument smaller than a C `int` to an `int`, and promote `float` to `double`.
+Thus, Rust's argument extractions for the corresponding types will extract an `int` or `double` as appropriate, and convert appropriately.

 Like the underlying platform `va_list` structure in C, `VaList` has an opaque, platform-specific representation.